erymuzuan/rx/source/web/web.sph/docs/custom-login-page.md

 ```

-The final things you need to do it to let the runtime knwo that about your new Login page, go to `web.config` file now locate this section ins `system.web`
+The final things you need to do is to let the runtime know about your new Login page, go to `web.config` file and locate this section in `system.web`
 ```xml
 <authentication mode="Forms">
     <forms loginUrl="~/Sph/SphAccount/Login" timeout="2880" name=".rx-developer.dev" />